Should I be worried about a cease and desist letter?

 Your solicitor will carefully consider the contents of the cease and desist letter with you, and prepare a response based on the facts of the dispute, the legal position and your business needs.

 Agreeing to temporarily stop the actions complained of removes the threat of the sender seeking an interim injunction and gives you a chance to settle the matter.
 This is often a sensible step If the acts complained of are not central to your business operations.
-However, if the legal basis of the allegations is based on false information, the Court might be unlikely to grant the injunction, in which case it might make little sense to follow their demands.
+However, if the legal basis of the allegations is founded on false information, the Court might be unlikely to grant the injunction, in which case it might make little sense to follow their demands.

 If the acts complained of are integral to your business, the long-term consequences of complying with the cease and desist letter may be severe.
 Deciding on the appropriate course of action in these cases requires a delicate balancing act between protecting your business interests and minimising your exposure to litigation.